ChameleonFramework/Chameleon/README.md

    * *Configuration* - YAML and JSON configuration file loaders.
  * **Platforms** - Any platform-specific code belongs inside here.
    * *BungeeCord* - Any code that interacts with BungeeCord belongs here.
+   * *Spigot* - Any code that interacts with Spigot belongs here.
+   * *Velocity* - Any code that interacts with Velocity belongs here.

 ### Contributing